Magneosolutions/vibeflow/memory-bank/progress.md

 *   **AI Model Selection & Access:** Decision pending for AI model (e.g., Google Gemini).

 ### Overall Project Health
-*   **Green:** Frontend foundation with simulated authentication and initial styling is in place.
-Memory Bank is up-to-date.
-Next steps are to complete UI styling and then move to real authentication.
+*   **Green:** Core UI styling is complete, and the frontend foundation with simulated authentication is stable.
+The project is version controlled on GitHub.
+Memory Bank is fully updated.
+The next major step is implementing real authentication.